carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

 !!! note

     In our actual simulation we used a `BufferedConfigRecorder` to record configurations.
 That way the simulation can be replayed with different measurements.
-This is very useful when still unsure about what you want to measure how exactly those measurements are supposed to work.
+This is very useful when you are still unsure about what you want to measure or how exactly those measurements are supposed to work.

 ## Measurements